Cosmetic Botox — is it right for me?

 How Botox works

-When you make a facial expression, such as frowning or smiling, nerve impulses make the small muscles beneath your skin contract.
+When you make a facial expression, such as frowning or smiling, nerve impulses make the muscles beneath your skin contract.
 This causes creasing on the surface of your skin, which eventually leads to wrinkles — hence the terms ‘frown’ lines and ‘laughter’ lines.